Vieeeeeee/wx2xhs/README.md

 ### Introduction

 WX2XHS is a tool that converts WeChat articles into Xiaohongshu (Little Red Book) image cards.
-It supports manual pagination, Markdown rendering, rich text editing, and one-click export to a ZIP archive.
+It supports manual pagination, Markdown rendering, rich text editing, and one-click export to a ZIP archive (3:4 portrait, 1080×1440).

 ### ✨ Features

 - **Manual Pagination** - Use `---` to force page breaks anywhere
 - **Markdown Rendering** - Supports headings (# ## ###), **bold**, *italic*, ~~strikethrough~~
 - **Highlight Syntax** - Use `==text==` for highlights (Obsidian-style)
-- **Live Preview** - Real-time 1080×1920 card preview
+- **Live Preview** - Real-time 1080×1440 (3:4) card preview
 - **Remove Empty Lines** - One-click toolbar button to clean up
 - **Card-to-Source Sync** - Click a card to jump to its source text
 - **Batch Export** - Export all cards as a ZIP of PNG images